avramovic/swaggervel/README.md

 When you run your app in debug mode, Swaggervel will scan your app folder (or any folder that is set under the "app-dir" variable in the packages config), generate swagger json files and deposit them to the doc-dir folder (default is `/docs`).
 Files are then served by swagger-ui under the api-docs director.

 ## Installation

+### 1- Add Package
-- Execute `composer require appointer/swaggervel --dev` within your laravel root directory
+- Execute `composer require dagbouj-hatem/swaggervel --dev` within your laravel project root directory.

+### 2- Service Provider & Facade (Optional on Laravel 5.5)
 - Add `Appointer\Swaggervel\SwaggervelServiceProvider::class` to your providers array in `app/config/app.php` above your route provider, to avoid any catch-all routes
 - Run `php artisan vendor:publish --tag=public` to push swagger-ui to your public folder (can be found in public/vendor/swaggervel).
 - Optionally run `php artisan vendor:publish --tag=config` to push the swaggervel default config into your application's config directory.